sharingapples/shocked/server/README.md

 # socket.red
-A websocket server for executing your apis, dispatching redux actions on clients and emitting events on server side
+A websocket server for executing your apis, dispatching redux actions on clients and emitting events from server.

 # Installation
 > `$ npm install --save socket.red`